N0seP1ker/PokerTable/README.md

   - Seats: players choice | randomly assigned
 - Host starts the game; table shows cards, pot, chips, action buttons.
 - Host can pause the game, or terminate it.
+- **Automatic Host Transfer**: If the host disconnects permanently, host privileges transfer to the next player.
 - Host can approve players' request to sit down with a given stack, and remove or add chips to their stack.
 - All users can access a chatting interface with about 200 messages of history that is stored during the session.
 - All users can access and download a game log of everyone's buy-in and buy-out and current stack.